dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 ## Adding credentials `dart pub token add`

-To enter the credentials use the `add` subcommand, and type the credential on stdin.
+To enter the credentials use `dart pub token add`, and type the credential on stdin.

 ```terminal